Cyan903/Dotfiles/awesome/README.md

     start-pulseaudio-x11
     lxsession

 These can be changed by editing `/.config/awesome/user/src/programs.lua`.
+You also need to [configure awesome-shortcut.json](https://github.com/CyanPiano/awesome-shortcut-json/blob/main/README.md)